rnand/lambda-ml/README.md

 I believe our future depends on how well we know this Cosmos in which we float like a mote of dust in the morning sky.

 We wish to pursue the truth no matter where it leads.
 But to find the truth, we need imagination and skepticism both.
 We will not be afraid to speculate.
-But we'll be careful to distinguish skepticism from fact.
+But we'll be careful to distinguish speculation from fact.

 The Cosmos is rich beyond measure - in elegant facts, in exquisite interrelationships, of the awesome machinery of nature."